IBM/tensorflow-hangul-recognition/README.md

 the project is [hangul-model.py](./hangul-model.py).
 This script will handle creating an input pipeline for reading in TFRecords files and producing random batches of images and labels.
 Next, a convolutional neural network (CNN) is defined, and training is performed.
+The training process will continuously feed in batches of images and labels to the CNN to find the optimal weight and biases for correctly classifying each character.
 After training, the model is exported so that it can be used in our Android application.

 The model here is similar to the MNIST model described on the TensorFlow